SIWECOS/Ini-S-Scanner/Readme.md

 The startup is done by **/app/blacklist_checker/script/start**.
 It will

+- download blacklists if they are missing
 - start the webserver
 - initialize a recurring job to update the blacklists
 - start the job queue

 Upon first startup, all blacklists will be downloaded.
 This will take some time.
-The downloaded lists will be persisted to the filesystem in **/storage/blacklists.data** (configurable) for faster startup.
+The downloaded lists will be persisted to the filesystem in **/storage/blacklists/** (configurable) for faster startup.

 ### Control